LautaroIbanez/Black_Trade/docs/frontend/auth.md

    ↓
 3. Call refreshAccessToken()
    ↓
-4. Send refresh_token to backend
+4. Preserve original username from localStorage
    ↓
-5. Receive new access_token + refresh_token
+5. Send refresh_token to backend
    ↓
-6. Update localStorage
+6. Receive new access_token + refresh_token + username
    ↓
+7. Update localStorage with preserved username (not user_id) ↓
-7. Retry original request with new token
+8. Retry original request with new token
 ```

 ### Manual Refresh